mkoruk1/book-management-system/README.md

 # Book-Management-System

-Created a Book Management System in c++ language using Linked Lists, libraries, and classes.
+Created a Book Management System in c++ language using Linked List and classes.

 You can add books, delete books and see the available book list.
 I also created a database for the program to store data to the file and load the data inside the file to the program.
 I used Code::Blocks to develop the project.
 If you don't have Code::Blocks I added a single main.cpp file inside the SingleFile folder.